Lambing Time Short Course & Bus Tour

 Overview

-The 2025 Pipestone Lamb and Wool Program’s Virtual Lambing Time Short Course via Zoom will enhance lambing management skills, improve facility efficiency, and foster business relationships.
-It includes lectures, group discussions, and virtual tours of sheep operations, featuring expert instructors and a veterinarian sharing practical sheep health knowledge.
+The 2026 Pipestone Lamb and Wool Program’s Lambing Time Short Course & Bus Tour will enhance your lambing management skills, improve facility efficiency, and foster business relationships.
+It includes lectures, group discussions, and tours of outstanding sheep operations in the Pipestone area.
+Program leaders include expert instructors with diverse and practical sheep experience and veterinarians who enjoy sharing their sheep health knowledge.
+The farm tours highlight labor-saving management practices, including barn layout and flow, raising lambs on milk replacer, lamb processing, and ewe and lamb feeding systems.

 Dates